daviscale/daviscale.github.io/_posts/2023-05-14-using-docker-to-create-and-run-a-react-development-environment.md

 categories: react docker
 ---

-## Using Docker to Create and Run a React Development Environment

-As a software engineer, managing different versions of SDKs used to frustrate me.
+Managing different versions of SDKs used to frustrate me.
 Each language has its own version management tool.
 Ruby has  `RVM` or `rbenv`, Python uses `pyenv` or `virtualenv`, Java has `SDKMAN`, and so on.
 Once I started using Docker, I realized that I no longer needed to manage language versions directly on my development workstation.
-I now strive to install all my development dependencies in docker containers.
+I now strive to install all my development dependencies in Docker containers.

 However, it may not always be straightforward to bootstrap a new project with Docker.
-This article explains how to create and run a new react project inside docker containers.
+This article explains how to create and run a new React project inside docker containers.
 I run Ubuntu via the Windows Subsystem for Linux (WSL) and Docker Desktop.
-For reference, here's my verion numbers:
+For reference, here are my version numbers:

 - Windows version 10.0.19044.2965
 - Ubuntu 22.04.2 via WSL version 1.2.5.0